 In the heart of Applegate Valley wine country, Jacksonville Inn Dinner House offers a list of more than 2,000 wines and the warm interior of the charming 19th century Jacksonville Inn is the perfect setting for a rich menu with offerings of wild mushrooms, rosemary grilled pork loin and hazelnut-stuffed chicken.
 Nestled next to the beautiful Britt Gardens, Gogi’s Restaurant is a fine dining experience with grassroots ingredients — much of the produce comes from the owners’ (who are also brothers) farm — with delicate flavors elevating hearty dishes like cider-brined pork chop and pancetta-wrapped lamb.
 For a more relaxed German dining experience, visit The Schoolhaus Brewhaus, located in a historic 1908 brick school building, with plenty of biergarten lawn games to keep you entertained post-meal.

 Pomadori Bistro & Wine Bar serves an Italian menu with decidedly Pacific Northwest leanings; pair dishes of gnocchi, scaloppini, chicken picata and pasta with a wine menu celebrating Southern Oregon — bold reds, crisp whites and drinkable rosés.
 A historic train station sets the scene for Porters Restaurant, where the menu honors Pacific Northwest staples like steelhead and oysters, steak and tenderloin, with its own unique flair.
-Not everyone knows that Ashland’s famous Larks Restaurant has a beautiful Medford location too.
-The ultra-hip Inn at the Commons houses the restaurant, where American classics are made upscale and special holiday buffets take the ease off family gatherings.

 The Ruddy Duck at the Running Y Ranch has a contemporary and comfortable setting for hearty New American cuisine; look for fresh wild salmon, several grilled steak options and a savory burger menu.
 Come for the pasta, stay for extra scoops of gelato at Italianna’s Ristorante & Gelateria (and grab some shareable bruschetta and calamari in between).
 If you need another reason to visit the picturesque Lake of the Woods, the onsite restaurant satisfies homecooking cravings with flaky crust pot pies and fresh baked cobbler.